 Histogram TI-83: Overview

 Creating a TI 83 histogram will save you time normally wasted drawing a histogram on paper.
-In addition, if you make a data entry mistake, correcting it on a TI 83 is a breeze (where on paper, one arithmetic mistake might ruin your whole histogram).
+If you make a data entry mistake, correcting it on a TI 83 is a breeze.
+On paper, one arithmetic mistake might ruin your whole histogram.
 Let’s say you have a list of the heights of New York City’s tallest buildings.
 Here’s how to put it into the TI 83 and turn it into a histogram in a jiffy.